 The Civic Award Scheme was initiated in 1997 for the purposes of recognising exceptional contributions to community life by people in our town.

-Each year, the Town Council looks for individuals who deserve recognition for their outstanding achievements and support to others in Wokingham.
+Each year, the Town Council looks for people who deserve recognition for their outstanding achievements and support to others in Wokingham.
 This is your opportunity to give something back to those who care.

 Click here to see a list of award recipients in previous years.